-Many professional service firms are being challenged today —by competition, retention of associates and clients demanding more for less.
-Whether you are a consultant, provide technology services, information management, market research, legal or other professional services, you need a strong partner to guide you with tax planning, have human capital challenges, retirement plan, financial and practice management resource needs.
+Many firms offering professional business services are being challenged today —by competition, retention of associates and clients demanding more for less.
+Whether you are a consultant, provide technology services, information management, market research, legal or other professional business services, you need a strong partner to guide you with tax planning, human capital challenges, retirement planning, financial and practice management resource needs.

 If you are just getting started in the professional business services sector, we will help you with your company structure.
 The way you choose to incorporate may have financial implications as your business grows.
 Selecting the right structure is important.
-Our professionals understands how to determine which one is right for you to help minimize the tax burden and maximize profits in the future.
+Our professional business services consultants understand how to determine which one is right for you to help minimize the tax burden and maximize profits in the future.

-We can also help you create an actionable business plan, get you setup on cloud accounting software or provide outsource book keeping service.
-We understand the critical metrics to successfully manage a professional services organization.
+We can also help you create an actionable business plan, get you setup on cloud accounting software or provide outsourced book keeping services.
+We understand the critical metrics to successfully manage a professional business services organization.

-Client Service Costs – An important professional services metric that should be monitored closely is the cost of serving a client includes all of the regular fixed costs such as rent, payroll and utilities in addition to the marketing expenditures to bring a new client in the door and maintain them.
+Client Service Costs – An important professional services metric that should be monitored closely is the cost of serving a client, including all of the regular fixed costs such as rent, payroll and utilities in addition to the marketing expenditures to bring a new client in the door and maintain them.

 Client Retention – What is the longevity of your client relationships?
 Often a firm’s best prospects are its current clients.
-This metric requires you to ask yourself how you are at managing key client relationships?
+This metric requires you to ask yourself how you are at managing key client relationships.
 In some professional services firms, 20% of their clients generate 80% of the revenue.

 Profitability – Understanding the impact, or contribution each respective area has on the firm’s bottom line is an important part of evaluating profit.
-One area of your firm may be more profitable that another and the same is true of clients.
+One area of your firm may be more profitable than another and the same is true of clients.

 Marketing expense as a percent of revenue – Some firms tend to limit marketing to personal networking and the management of a website without considering what truly differentiates their brand in the market place.